 - Ending Date – Shows how recently the historical data has been updated.
 New historical data is updated quarterly.

 Pro tip: Inflation is typically set to the Consumer Price Index (CPI) by default.
-The CPI is shielded from bear market scenarios to avoid fluctuations in living expenses but is not shielded from variance and volatility when running Monte Carlo.
+The CPI is shielded from bear market what-if scenarios to avoid fluctuations in living expenses, but is not shielded from variance and volatility when running Monte Carlo.
+Inflation will also be tied to the growth of the underlying tax brackets, exemptions, exclusions, and contribution limits.

 While our default Model Portfolios cover a wide range of planning options, we recommend customizing them to your business to streamline the process of entering client data and onboarding.
-You can even create your own Custom Portfolios to utilize your firm’s specific model portfolios and recommendation portfolios.
+You can even create your own Custom Portfolios to utilize your firm’s specific model portfolios and recommendations, simply:

 By customizing your Market Indices, Asset Classes, and Model Portfolios to your business, you can be sure that the foundation of your client’s cash-flow simulation and their experience is unique to your business.

-The All Holdings view, available for advisors and delegated support users, allows you to easily identify all your clients with holdings under a specific Ticker or CUSIP and, if necessary, update the holding’s underlying Asset Class or Sector.
+This view, available for advisors and delegated support users, allows you to easily identify all your clients with holdings under a specific Ticker or CUSIP and, if necessary, update the holding’s underlying asset class or sector.
 It makes the process of parsing your client’s holdings data simple by giving you the ability to:

 - Search by client (First or Last Name)